atheheath/thelonious-thinks/README.md

     rvm gemset use thelonious-thinks
     jekyll serve --source site/
     ```
+# Writing
+* Insert a markdown page wherever you want at the moment.
+Jekyll will automatically parse it into html for you if you put a yaml header at the top.
+For example
+    ```
+    ---
+    title: My post
+    author: That Would Be Me
+    ---
+    # Markdown Here
+    ```

 ### Note: You'll need to refresh the page in the browser for changes to take effect

 # How I built the website